-Plus, we also give you the link to download Ubuntu 21.04 daily builds if you want to try the release out ahead of its Stable release in the spring.
+Plus, there’s a link to download the recent Ubuntu 21.04 beta so you can try the release out yourself, ahead of its proper release later this month.

 Ubuntu 21.04 ‘Hirsute Hippo’

-Ubuntu 21.04 will be supported for 9 months with on-going core bug fixes, security patches, and new app releases.
-Support will end in January 2022, and the recommend ‘upgrade’ path will be to Ubuntu 21.10.
-It is a short-term support release.
+Ubuntu 21.04 is supported for 9 months from release with bug fixes, security patches, and critical app updates.
+Support ends in January 2022.
+The recommend ‘upgrade’ path from Ubuntu 21.04 is to Ubuntu 21.10.

-Fact fans may be interested to know that 21.04 is the 24th Ubuntu release overall, and the third version to be named after an animal beginning with the letter ‘H’ — can you name the other two?
-Answers in the comments, folks! 😊
+Fact fans may be interested to know while 21.04 is the 24th Ubuntu release overall it’s the third version to carry a codename beginning with the letter ‘H’.
+But can you name the other two?
+Answers in the comments, folks! 😉

 Ubuntu 21.04: Release Date